mdn/content/files/en-us/web/api/usbdevice/isochronoustransferout/index.md

 - data
   - : A {{domxref("TypedArray")}} containing the data to send to the device.
 - packetLengths
-  - : An array of lengths for the packets being transfered.
+  - : An array of lengths for the packets being transferred.

 ### Return value